dryu99/boonwegig-pub/README.md

 ##  Frontend TODOs
+- [ ] cant tell if yellow for free and text-secondary and thumb are same
+- [ ] ui for concert page sucks
+- [ ] when there are a lot of events for single days, its a little hard to distinguish from other days sometimes. think of how you can make each music-group more distinct
+  - can get fancy and make groupd ate scroll with scrollbar
+  - can be simple and just make each group pop out somehow
 - [ ] setup env variables and make pr environemnt work for vercel deploys
 - [ ] "gigs galore" sounds cool and can prob be used somewhere
 - [ ] double check youtube url channel types: